 - 35 airlines are in operation to and from the airport.

-With the construction of a new international airport in the capital due to being completed in 2023, Cambodian Prime Minister Hun Sen said the Phnom Penh International Airport will be used as a “military airbase, domestic airport, cargo terminal, plane parking, etc.”
+With the construction of a new international airport in the capital due to be completed in 2023, Cambodian Prime Minister Hun Sen said the Phnom Penh International Airport will be used as a “military airbase, domestic airport, cargo terminal, plane parking, etc.”

 The Khmer Times reported the Prime Minister said the current Phnom Penh International Airport will be used only for the head of state, heads of local governments and Cambodian senior leaders, as a military airbase, for domestic flights, private jets and for diplomatic officials and foreign leaders.